Full text: ‘I’m not a racist’ – Quinton De Kock’s statement after controversy over taking the knee

 I never ever wanted to make this a Quinton issue.
 I understand the importance of standing against racism, and I also understand the responsibility of us as players to set an example.

-If me taking a knee helps to educate others, and makes the lives of others better, I am more than happyto do so.
+If me taking a knee helps to educate others, and makes the lives of others better, I am more than happy to do so.

 I did not, in anyway, mean to disrespect anyone by not playing against West Indies, especially the West Indian team themselves.
 Maybe some people don t understand that we were just hit with this on Tuesday morning, on the way to a game.